| row-start col-md-7 #top-section top-section #about-section no-pad-bottom-section |

 Are you ready to expand your innovative business and explore new horizons?
 Japan aims to expand its bioeconomy market to US$650 billion by 2030, providing growing and exciting opportunities for UK engineering biology companies.
 Capitalise on the vast market potential and the opportunity to interact with this dynamic market.

-The UK's Department for Business and Trade (DBT) is excited to announce this engineering biology trade mission to Japan in February 2025.
+The UK's Department for Business and Trade (DBT) is excited to announce this engineering biology trade mission to Japan in October 2025.

 We Need You!